-Option Crit eria Credits 1 1.
-During the preparation of the brief, the design team has consulted with the local authority on the provision or condition of the local cycling network and how the development could contribute to improving it.
-2 2.
-One proposition has been chosen in agreement with the local authority and implemented.
-This proposition must be additional to what would have been done by the local authority without the support from the project and must have a significant impact on the local cycling network.
+Option Criteria Credits 1 1.
+During the preparation of the brief, the design team has consulted with the local auth on the provision or condition of the local cycling network and how the development contribute to improving it. - 2.
+One proposition has been chosen in agreement with the local authority and impleme This proposition must be additional to what would have been done by the local author without the support from the project and must have a significant impact on the local cycling network.
 2 3.
-Negotiations with public transport service companies and/ or authorities have resulted in an increase of the local service provision in the development's local area.
-2 4.
-This improvement in public transport provision has increased the pre-development AI by at least 1.00 (see Tra 01 Public transport accessibility).
-3 5.
+Negotiations with public transport service companies and/ or authorities have result an increase of the local service provision in the development's local area. ted in 2 4.
+This improvement in public transport provision has increased the pre-development A at least 1.00 (see Tra 01 Public transport accessibility).
+J by 3 5.
 Electric vehicle charging stations have been provided for the dwelling occupants.
-Table 26 illustrates how credits are achieved.
-4 6.
-A communal 'car club' is created where the members share the use of a locally based fleet of vehicles.
-6.a The use of the vehicles should be charged on a 'pay-as-you- drive' basis.
-6.b The club should be introduced to residents in sales literature and during sales or open days.
-6.c Details of the scheme including costs and how to join should be provided to each dwelling.
-5 7.
+Ta illustrates how credits are achieved. ble 26 Up to 2 (see Table 26) 4 A communal 'car club' is created where the members share the use of a locally based of vehicles. d fleet 2 5 7.
 Cycles are stored in a compliant individual or communal cycle storage space.
-This has to be safe, secure, convenient, weather- proof and with easy and direct access.
-Up to 2 (see 8.
+This has be safe, secure, convenient, weather- proof and with easy and direct access.
+2 (see 8.
 Table 25 illustrates how credits are achieved.
 Table 25